pacscilab/voxcommunis/README.md

 - segment duration measurements
 - vowel f0 measurements

 However, these output files will not be included in this GitHub repository.
-Please find them on the OSF repository of [VoxCommunis Corpus](https://osf.io/t957v/).
+Please find them on the Hugging Face repository of [VoxCommunis Corpus](https://huggingface.co/datasets/pacscilab/VoxCommunis).

 ## Ahn, Emily, and Chodroff, Eleanor.
 (2022)